wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ## NI USRP X4xx Series (X410/X440)

 The X4xx series is equipped with **dual QSFP28 interfaces**, supporting up to **dual-100GbE** connections.
 When paired with the `CG_400` firmware, the X410 supports simultaneous 500 MSPS Tx and Rx across four channels.
-When paired with the `CG_1600` firmware, the X440 supports up to 2GSPS Tx and Rx on a single channel.
+When paired with the `CG_1600` firmware, the X440 supports up to 2 GSPS Tx and Rx on a single channel.

 ### Host-Side Network Solutions